NTDLS/KitKey/README.md

 client.Disconnect();
 ```

-Getting, settng and deleting a value from the key store server.
+Getting, setting, and deleting a value from the key store server.
 ```csharp
 //Set a value:
 client.Set("MyFirstStore", "Key_Name", "Some text value");